-- In grades K-2, the content of the science curriculum will promote scientific learning primarily through the study of events and phenomena in nature that can be observed with the five senses.
-Investigations at this level will be modeled, simple, and structured, allowing students to write journals on their discoveries, create simple pictographs of data, and draw conclusions from observations under the direction of the teacher.
-The incorporation of non-fiction readers on each topic will provide students opportunities to develop scientific vocabulary appropriate to their grade level. - In grades 3-5, the curriculum will build on these foundational skills and direct students to begin exploring cause and effect connections between events (e.g., the sun rises every day, and it gets warmer during the day; therefore, the sun provides heat to the earth).
-Investigations for students in grades 3-5 will still often be modeled, but they will be more complex and involve more detailed measurements, use a variety of tools such as balances and microscopes, and require students to control for multiple variables.
-Students will engage in the practices of scientists as they chart data, complete lab reports, and create graphs in order to communicate results of investigations orally and in writing. - In grades 6-8, the curriculum will include further exploration of cause and effect relationships while also connecting knowledge of concepts to real-world examples and strengthening the link between what students understand about phenomena and what the world of science says about those phenomena.
-Investigations will be more student-directed, from the guiding question through the scientific procedures to the organizing, analyzing, and reporting of data.
-Within each unit of instruction in grades 6-8, students will employ the skills of scientists as they use the methods of science to make intellectual connections about the content of the unit.
-The scientific method will be consistently integrated into content units throughout the year, and students will conduct science investigations through both closed and open lab investigations in response to the questions being raised during content studies.
+- In grades 3-5, the curriculum builds on these foundational skills and directs students to begin exploring cause and effect connections between events (e.g., the sun rises every day and it gets warmer during the day, therefore, the sun provides heat to earth).
+Investigations for students in grades 3-5 are often modeled, but they are more complex and involve more detailed measurements, use a variety of tools such as balances and microscopes, and require students to control for multiple variables.
+Students engage in the practices of scientists as they chart data, complete lab reports, and create graphs in order to communicate results of investigations orally and in writing. - In grades 6-8, the curriculum includes further exploration of cause and effect relationships while also connecting knowledge of concepts to real world examples and solidifying congruence between students' understanding of phenomena to that of the scientific community.
+Investigations are more student-directed, from the guiding question through the scientific procedures to the organizing, analyzing, and reporting of data.
+Within each unit of instruction in grades 6-8, students employ the skills of scientists as they make connections with respect to the content of the unit using the methods of science.
+The scientific method is consistently integrated into content units throughout the year, and students conduct science investigations through both closed and open lab investigations in response to the questions being raised during content studies.